anandramakrishna/libguestfs-container/README.md

+This is a Docker container that wraps libguestfs and exposes a simple REST API around it.
+The function of the API is as follows:
+* The REST API takes in parameters pointing to a VHD.
+* The REST API is listening on container port 8080.
+* It then automates the fetching and inspection of the VHD.
+The assumption is that the URL is readable.
+* It extracts a specific set of log files from the VHD, looking across all partitions.
+* Once it finds the log files, it exports the files out and then zips the files up.
+* The contents of the zip file are then written out as the response.

+To run the container do:
+    $ docker run [-it] -p 8080:8080 azlinux/libguestfs:0.01

+To send a request to the service do:
+    $ curl "http://<Service URL and port>/<Azure storage acct name>/<Azure storage path>"

 # libguestfs-container
-This is a Docker container for libguestfs.
-It allows for interactive interaction with remote virtual machine disk images.
+The Docker container for libguestfs allows for interactive interaction with remote virtual machine disk images.
 It is particularly useful for interacting with Microsoft Azure vhd images.

-    $ docker run -it gabrielhartmann/libguestfs
+From inside the container do:

     $ ./run virt-rescue --ro -a "<vhd URI>"
     …
     ------------------------------------------------------------